 The Board of Directors currently consists of two executive Directors, three non-executive Directors and three independent non-executive Directors.
 The composition of the Board of Directors during the Reporting Period and as at the date of this annual report is set out below:

-Mr. He Shiwei
+Mr. Tian Ye (chairman) Mr. He Shiwei

-Mr. Sun Chunfeng

-Mr. Liu Wei

-Mr. Zhao Dan
+Mr. Sun Chunfeng Mr. Liu Wei Mr. Zhao Dan